Ankr-network/ankr-docs/docs/learn/reference/ankr-vision.md

 The team has since launched 25,000+ nodes on 50+ blockchains and processes over $1 billion in crypto transactions every month, serving more than 10 million unique users.

 Ankr has continued to innovate and evolve its product offering in response to customer demand.

-## Our Vision

-At Ankr we believe that Web 3.0 and the crypto economy should be available to anyone and everyone on the planet with access to the internet.

-* We want to empower mass adoption in the Web 3.0 (r)evolution underpinning Decentralized Finance (DeFi).

-* We want to liberate people from complexity with user-friendly tools that enable easy participation.

-* We want to remove the barriers to participation in the crypto economy for both individuals and organizations alike.

 ## Key Principles